 Why Visit Banda Neira, Indonesia?

 Is visiting Indonesia on your bucket list?
 Known as the Emerald of the Equator, Indonesia offers visitors unique travel destinations abundant in minerals, spices, fresh produce, stunning scenery, and rich biodiversity.
-As the country comprises 17,508 islands, deciding which to visit can be difficult.
+The country comprises 17,508 islands, so deciding which to visit can be difficult.

 So, let’s take a stroll through this awe-inspiring land and try to get a sense of the best scents and flavors that originate here and make Indonesian cuisine unique and immensely delicious.

-Exclusively found on this territory, nutmeg made Banda Neira one of the most desired regions to several powerful European nations back in the 18th century.
-They fought hard to win its reign to be able to trade its natural treasures.
+Exclusively found on this territory, nutmeg made Banda Neira one of the most desired regions by several powerful European nations back in the 18th century.
+Those nations fought hard to win reign over Banda Neira to be able to trade its natural treasures.

 First colonized by the Portuguese and later by the Dutch, Banda Neira was the world’s spice hub from where Europeans sourced and traded nutmeg.